bibleexchange/courses/_church-history/en/500_reformed-church/reformed-church.md

 From the fall Constantinople to the end of the Thirty Year War.

-There was still a remnant standing against false doctrine.
-This was a period when God raised up people to shine the light against the darkness of false doctrine.

 ## The Renaissance

 ### The light of learning